The next day, at school, I was at lunch when Joyce came to sit with me and the others.

-"I know.
+"I heard she's immature.
 Richard met her one day with her mother and she was rude.
 She had no manners at all," said Dawn.

-"I agree.
-We should tell him about what's going on," said Dawn.
+"Well, she is," said Dawn.
+"I should tell him about what's going on."

 I heard her as I came back and said, "Don't you dare tell him anything.
 What if I could prove she can be a better person?
 He'd approve the friendship.
 I changed Marci, didn't I?"

 "But Joyce is a bully," said my sister.